zsolt-nagy/jekyll-now/_posts/2015-4-6-Writing-Automated-Tests-with-Mocha-and-Chai.md

 } );
 ```

 Equality is a fundamental assertion.
 In fact, most assertions can be expressed using equality and native Javascript, without significantly reducing readability.
-Equality also considers types, therefore it does not pass for all values where `==` would return true.
-For instance, `3 == '3'` is true, but `3` does not `equal` `'3'`.
+Equality works like the `===` operator meaning that both values and types should equal.
 Two reference types are equal whenever they point at the exact same object, array or function.
 Their contents do not matter.

 ```javascript
 it( 'should check equality', function() {